 In 1959, Edward Steichen, then director of photography at MOMA acquired Tice’s photo of an explosion aboard the USS Wasp for the museum.
-Later Tice aided Lee Witkin in establishing the seminal Witkin Gallery in NYC, one of the earliest devoted entirely to photography.
+Later he aided Lee Witkin in establishing the seminal Witkin Gallery in NYC, one of the earliest exclusively devoted to showing photography.
 His work was included in the opening group show in 1969 and the first of many solo shows there began the following April.
 George’s change to larger format cameras in the 60’s furthered his ability to craft carefully toned and detailed prints.
 He portrayed traditional Amish and Shaker communities, as well as the hard lives of fishermen in Maine.
-In the 1970s, Tice began explore his native NJ and began to document the vestiges of American culture on the verge of extinction, the work he is best known for.
+In the 1970s, Tice began exploring his native NJ and began to document the vestiges of American culture on the verge of extinction, the work he is best known for.
 Whether it is the rural people who reside in small communities or suburban buildings and neighborhoods in decline, his great talent is finding deep meaning and emotional content in the most mundane subjects.

 Almost all of the Tice catalog of images are available in artist made, open edition selenium toned silver gelatin prints in 8”x10”, 11”x14” and 16”x20”.
 Many are available as artist made, open edition 8”x10” platinum/palladium prints.
-A select few of some of the artist most iconic images are made as oversized limited edition platinum/palladium prints in 20”x24” and 28”x36” sizes.
+A select few of some of the artist’s most iconic images are made as oversized limited edition platinum/palladium prints in 20”x24” and 28”x36” sizes.